lydiastepanek/FoodSpender/README.md

 [heroku]: https://foodspending.herokuapp.com/users/new

 ## Minimum Viable Product
-FoodSpender is a clone of Venmo built on Rails and Backbone, used to track spending on food rather than transactions between friends.
+FoodSpender is a clone of myfitnesspal built on Rails and Backbone, used to track spending on food rather than exercise and weight.
 Users can:

-- [ ] Create accounts
+- [x] Create accounts
-- [ ] Create sessions (log in)
+- [x] Create sessions (log in)
 - [ ] Post to profile wall (public and private)
 - [ ] Attach photos to posts
 - [ ] View posts (and friends' posts) on newsfeed